clojuredocs/guides/articles/tutorials/introduction.md

 we've named something "the-answer" and given it the value 42.

 We'll mostly use lowercase letters, numbers, and dashes to name things, although some other characters are allowed too.
-We'll discuss those cases later on as they come up.
+We'll note those cases later on as they come up.